 6. Patient-Centered Care

-Life science companies shifting form product-focused to patient-focused pharma 3.0 models increasingly focus on selling services in addition to medications.
+Life science companies shifting from product-focused to patient-focused pharma 3.0 models increasingly focus on selling services in addition to medications.

 Data reported by patients or gathered automatically from IoT-equipped devices help healthcare professionals understand their conditions holistically.